jimmio/costume_world/README.md

 I asked myself, what is the minimum amount of change necessary to run an official release of `mimikatz` on a fully up-to-date Windows 10 Enterprise system running Windows Defender in late 2021?
 As it turns out, not much change is necessary, and I wanted to make the process easy to apply to other tools.

-`mimikatz.exe => donut => dropper.exe` resulted in Defender eating the binary.
-So did `mimikatz.exe => upx => mimikatz_packed.exe`.
-The combination of these approaches resulted in `mimikatz` not being detected on disk nor when it was dumping logon passwords.

 ## TODO

 - Provide more configuration options